CHIHULY in the GARDEN

 And what is it about these location that draws Chihuly?
 As lucky as the Valley feels to have his work, it appears to be a two-way street.
 “It’s extraordinarily, and to again have the opportunity to have my pieces at the Garden and, for the first time, at Taliesin… I can’t tell you what an honor it is,” he explains.
 “I’m inspired by the desert.
 I’m inspired to make things that people haven’t seen before and make them as beautiful as I can.”

-In Chihuly in the Desert, large-scale glass installations — including never-before-seen pieces — will be nestled along the trails among Desert Botanical Garden’s exquisite flora and fauna and also in Dorrance Hall, the indoor gallery.
+In Chihuly in the Desert, large-scale glass installations — including never-before-seen pieces — are nestled along the trails among Desert Botanical Garden’s exquisite flora and fauna and also in Dorrance Hall, the indoor gallery.

 Above: Neodymium Reeds by Dale Chihuly.
 Taken at Desert Botanical Garden Exhibit, 2014.